AbdelrahmanHassan111/AbdelrahmanHassan111/README.md

 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->
 <p align="center">

+- 🏥 AI Research student in the medical domain
-- 🏢 I'm a Machine Learning Engineer intern at SMSM AI
+- 🏢 Former Machine Learning Engineer intern at SMSM AI

 - 👨‍💻 As an AI Engineering student, I'm constantly learning and exploring new technologies to improve my skills.